-As you know, I’m all about packing light so don’t have a long gear list.
+I really like and use all the items below.
+As you know, I’m all about packing light so I don’t have a long gear list.
 I consider every one of these products worth its weight to carry.
 I hope this page is of help.

-I no longer travel with a computer.
+I don’t travel with a computer.

-I now use my iPad, coupled with the Logitech keyboard described below, to be fully connected on the road.
+I use my iPad, coupled with the Logitech keyboard described below, to be fully connected on the road.

 This is my camera… and that of a Nat Geo photographer too.

 I knew I had the right camera when I met a National Geographic photographer with the same camera.
 The Lumix G is one step up from a compact camera.
 It has a view finder in addition to the flexible LCD screen at rear.
 My main complaint with compact cameras is the difficulty of seeing my subject in bright sunlight without a viewfinder.
 I don’t have that problem now.
 The camera has a full range of automatic and manual features.
 It’s a camera worth considering.
 The Lumix G has interchangeable lenses.
 Again, it’s been a couple of years since I purchased this camera.
 There is an update which a photographer I met just last month was saying is on his list so I think looking at a Lumix is still a good bet.

 I love using my Skyroam hotspot.
 After purchasing the unit which comes with five days of free WiFI, you pay just $8 a day for unlimited data.
 You can connect up to 5 devices to Skyroam so as I travel I have my phone, tablet and/or computer connected.
 I have the Skype and What’sApp on my phone.
 With Skyroam I can call, text, go online… for the $8 a day.

 What a great piece of technology for the solo traveler who also likes to read.
 I have the Kindle Paperwhite and I love it.
 A Kindle is best protected with a cover so don’t forget to get one at the same time.